-Dickinson College is committed to maintaining a safe and secure environment in which to conduct educational activities and house its students.
+Policy Statement - Dickinson College is committed to maintaining a safe and secure educational environment for all students, faculty, employees and visitors.
 This policy is one step towards reducing the risk of injury or death associated with intentional or accidental use of weapons.